ZenoRobotics/PX4-Gazebo-Drone-with-Camera-/PX4_Drone_Sim_Proj/README.md

     /tmp/.mount_QGrounFGCmaK/usr/bin/QGroundControl: /lib/x86_64-linux-gnu/libc.so.6:
     version `GLIBC_2.33' not found (required by /tmp/.mount_QGrounFGCmaK/usr/lib/libFLAC.so.8)

-The easiest way to get around this is to download an older version (v4.3.0) of QGC from:
+The easiest way to get around this is to download an older version (e.g., v4.3.0) of QGC from:

 https://github.com/mavlink/qgroundcontrol/releases/tag/v4.3.0